 Unlike other wills, the pour-over will is not a stand-alone document.
 It is meant to be used along with a trust as a safety net and to do things a trust cannot, such as naming a guardian for your children.

-A pour-over will can be used as a way to capture any items that may have been left out of another will as an alternative to a codicil/clause.
+A pour-over will can be used as a way to capture any items that cannot be put in a trust or may have been left out of another will as an alternative to a codicil/clause.

 Even if you have no minor children, you should probably create a pour-over will and name the trust as beneficiary to ensure the trust has all your unaccounted for assets.

 Similar to a pour-over clause in a last will and testament which names a beneficiary for any unaccounted for assets, the pour-over will can capture the left-over assets and place them in your trust.

 - These could be new assets you have not yet been able to add to your living trust before your death or other assets inadvertently excluded from your trust, any personal items, or assets without a named beneficiary.